sefran12/TheBlueHare/README.md

-# TheBlueHare
+# The Blue Hare
-The Blue Hare blog
+The Blue Hare: A personal blog about Econometrics, Data Science and the study of Public and Private Corruption.